CoconutMacaroon/Python-Random-Number-Generator/README.md

 This generates random numbers within a given range.

 Documentation is in Wiki/Pages/Documentation
-Also, if a for proposed changes, please see the guide.
+Also, for proposed changes, please see the guide.
 It is in Wiki/Pages/